lbryio/lbry.com/content/news/167-lbry-development-community-update-Apr-2018.md

 Natalie Mitchell was delighted to attend Boston College’s second *Hack the Heights* hackathon event on behalf of LBRY.
 Students from all Boston area Colleges came together to rapidly “hack” together creative projects and compete for prizes.

-LBRY is proud to be working with local colleges to encourage students to become in blockchain projects: through computer programming, business of blockchain, and creative design.
+LBRY is proud to be working with local colleges to encourage students to become involved in blockchain projects: through computer programming, business of blockchain, and creative design.
 Babson College is using LBRY as a case study in their Blockchain and Cryptocurrency class, and LBRY actively provides internships for local college students.

 On the Meetup side of things, we’ve been hard at work creating a community hub for meetup resources, to be rolled out in May.
 The new hub will include slideshows and other resources to present to your group, a forum to talk to other Ambassadors and ask questions, and interact with LBRY staff.